Ning114/JPA/README.md

 also added appropriate tests to test these exceptions.
 One problem is that the GUI Create problem set button stops working once it has caught and recovered from an exception.

+Phase 4 Task 3:
+If I had more time, I would refactor the ProblemSetTable class.
+I would refactor it so that:
+- it would only access the ProblemSet Class through the Gui, and not in it's own field.
+(It has it's own field because the problemSet displayed on the table isn't always the same as the problemSet in Gui until we call updateActiveProblemSet.)
+That would reduce associations and make the UML diagram clear and more readable.

+I would also refactor Gui by:
+- refactoring the create problem set panel out of Gui into a seperate class.
+That way, the seperate class would handle the process of creating that panel and Gui would just need an association with that class.
+This would improve cohesion.
+- remove the dependency Gui has on ProjectApp.
+Gui accesses a final string variable from ProjectApp; we could instead create a copy of that variable inside Gui.